wercker/step-validate-wercker-step/README.md

-validate-wercker-box
+validate-wercker-step
 =========================

-Validates wercker-box.yml used for creating boxes.
+Validates wercker-step.yml used for creating steps.

 Properties